Is Mortgage Interest Tax Deductible?

 couple meeting with agent

 Homeowners face a number of financial concerns when it comes to owning and maintaining their houses.
-In addition to the monthly mortgage payment, you have to worry about costs for maintenance, cleaning, utilities, lawn care, pests, home improvement and emergencies.
+In addition to the monthly mortgage payment, you have costs associated with maintenance, cleaning, utilities, lawn care, pests, home improvements and emergencies.

 The good news is there may be a way to use a portion of your mortgage payment to reduce the amount of income taxes you pay.